hngabo-lang/Rwanda_Place_finder/README.md

 ### How we tested the load balancer

-We used a simple test route called `/which-server`, which just replies with the name of whichever server answered the request.
+I used a simple test route called `/which-server`, which just replies with the name of whichever server answered the request.
 Refreshing the page (or repeating a request) several times showed it switching between `web-01` and `web-02`, confirming the load balancer works correctly.

 ## Live Links